Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear properties from atomic spectroscopy

 \section{Nuclear properties from atomic spectroscopy}

-As the atomic nucleus is not a point-like particle, its basic properties, such as spin, charge and current distribution (magnetic dipole moment, electric quadrupole moment, and charge radius), affect the electrons that are bound to it.
+As the atomic nucleus is not point-like, its basic properties, such as spin, charge and current distribution (magnetic dipole moment, electric quadrupole moment, and charge radius), affect the electrons that are bound to it.
 These effects lead to shifts in the electron energies and/or splittings in them, known as isotope shifts and hyperfine splittings, which are typically of the order $10^{-3}-1$~cm$^{-1}$ ($10^{-7}-10^{-4}$~eV).
 This is equivalent to a few parts per million relative to the atomic transition energy.
 The interaction between the atomic nucleus and its surrounding electrons can be described in a general form by using an electromagnetic multipole ($k$) expansion:

 where $\hat{\rm T}_{\rm N}^{k}$ and $\hat{\rm T}_{\rm e}^{k}$ are spherical tensor operators of rank $k$ acting on the nucleus and surrounding electrons, respectively.
 Here, even values of $k$ correspond to symmetry-conserving electric interactions, and odd ones are for symmetry-conserving magnetic interactions.
 Note that the $k=0$ electric monopole interaction corresponds to an exactly spherical nuclear charge distribution and results in a shift in the energy of atomic energy levels.
-The $k=1$ magnetic dipole and the $k=2$ electric quadrupole interactions, which are of a similar magnitude in some cases, are the dominant terms responsible for the hyperfine structure.
-The interaction of higher-$k$ terms (i.e. $k=3$ magnetic octupole interaction) are several orders of magnitude smaller than that of $k=1,2$, and are practically out of the reach of current precision of laser spectroscopy techniques used for the study of radioactive isotopes.
+The $k=1$ magnetic dipole and the $k=2$ electric quadrupole interactions are the dominant terms responsible for the hyperfine structure.
+The effect of higher-$k$ terms (i.e. $k=3$ magnetic octupole interaction) are several orders of magnitude smaller than that of $k=1,2$, and are practically out of the reach of current precision of laser spectroscopy techniques used for the study of radioactive isotopes.
 To our knowledge, the effect of $k=3$ interaction has only been observed in some stable isotopes~\cite{chi92,ger03,Sc-moment2020-45Sc,173Yb-octupole2021}.
-Constraining the parity-, and time-reversal violating electric dipole moment ($k=1$), and magnetic quadrupole moments ($k=2$), is a major open topic of research, with profound implications in our understanding of fundamental symmetries~\cite{Saf18,Chu19}.
+Constraining the parity-, and time reversal-violating electric dipole moment ($k=1$), and magnetic quadrupole moments ($k=2$), is a major open topic of research, with profound implications in our understanding of fundamental symmetries~\cite{Saf18,Chu19}.